KevinVerre/kevins-guide-to-git/README.txt

 Topic 5.
+Rebase

+Rebase is a powerful command that advanced Git users can use.
+It allows you to re-write the git commit history and juggle around commits.
+More on this coming soon.

-Future work.
+Topic A. Future work.
 Future topics to write about:

 Concept.
 Working with Remote branches
 Concept.
 Merging branches